Ketonic decarboxylation: Examples

 The dry distillation of calcium acetate to give acetone was reported by Charles Friedel in 1858 and until World War I ketonization was the premier commercial method for its production.

 Ketonic decarboxylation of propanoic acid over a manganese(II) oxide catalyst in a tube furnace affords 3-pentanone.
-Of commercial interest are related ketonizations using cerium(IV) oxide and manganese dioxide on alumina as the catalysts.

 5-Nonanone, which is potentially of interest as a diesel fuel, can be produced from valeric acid.
 Stearone is prepared by heating magnesium stearate.